The blog Panda's Thumb

 - (5 May 2008) A population-genetic argument by creationist Sal Cordova

-misleading impression of the ineffectiveness of natural selection.
-(And
+for the ineffectiveness of natural selection.
+I pointed out that his

 -- in comment no. 2 -- is a 2010 comment at Uncommon Descent showing that Cordova has learned